luizm/action-sh-checker/README.md

 ### Secrets

-GITHUB_TOKEN - (Optional) The GitHub API token used to post comments to pull requests.
+`GITHUB_TOKEN`: (Optional) The GitHub API token used to post comments to pull requests.
 Not required if the `sh_checker_comment` input is set to false.